 1. Attend a 4-year university that offers flight training

-Many choose to get their flight training through a 4-year university that offers flight training.
-This route will have you flight training while following the traditional college timeline.
+Many choose to get their flight training through a 4-year university that offers flight training, a route that will have you flight training while following the traditional college timeline.

 Timeline to Airline Job: